-COUNT III - INFRINGEMENT OF U.S. Patent No. 6,430,603
+COUNT III - INFRINGEMENT OF U.S. PATENT NO. 6,430,603

-- 56. The allegations set forth in the foregoing paragraphs 1 through 55 are hereby realleged and incorporated herein by reference. - 57.
-Upon information and belief, in violation of 35 U.S.C. § 271(a), Defendant has directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, one or more claims of the '603 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that perform the steps of scheduling the presentation of video or still-image content at selected time slots on selected electronic displays, that are provided at various geographic locations and interconnected by a network, receiving video or still-image content from a content provider, communicating scheduled content to respective server devices associated with corresponding selected electronic displays and initiating display of the content at selected times on corresponding selected electronic displays of the network, where split screen images can be displayed as claimed in at least claims 42 and 43 of the '603 Patent, without the authority of T-Rex. - 58.
-More specifically, the infringing devices and systems include Defendant's portfolio of media networks, including the Eye Shop, Eye Play and Eye Commute digital networks. - 59.
-Upon information and belief, Defendant has directly infringed and continues to directly infringe one or more claims of the '603 Patent, including at least claims 42 and 43, by operating its media networks, including the Eye Shop, Eye Play and Eye Commute digital networks in malls, commuter stations, and bars and nightclubs in Texas and elsewhere in the United States.
+- 61. The allegations set forth in the foregoing paragraphs 1 through 60 are hereby realleged and incorporated herein by reference. - directly infringed and continues to directly infringe, literally or under the doctrine of equivalents, or has indirectly infringed and continues to indirectly infringe, one or more claims of the '603 Patent by making, using, offering for sale, selling, or importing devices or systems, in this judicial district and elsewhere in the United States (directly or through intermediaries), that perform the steps of scheduling the presentation of video or still-image content at selected time slots on selected electronic displays, that are provided at various geographic locations and interconnected by a network, receiving video or still-image content from a content provider, communicating scheduled content to respective server devices associated with corresponding selected electronic displays and initiating display of the content at selected times on corresponding selected electronic displays of the network, where split screen images can be displayed as claimed in at least claims 42 and 43 of the '603 Patent, without the authority of T-Rex Property AB.